edgedb/edgedb/docs/reference/connection.rst

 **Instance name**
   All local instances (instances created on your local machine using the CLI) are associated with a name.
-This name is that's needed to connect; under the hood, the CLI stores the instance credentials (username, password, etc) on your file system in the EdgeDB :ref:`config directory
+This name is what's needed to connect; under the hood, the CLI stores the instance credentials (username, password, etc) on your file system in the EdgeDB :ref:`config directory
   <ref_cli_edgedb_paths>`.
 The CLI and client libraries look up these